openmm/openmm/docs-source/usersguide/application.rst

 This line loads the PDB file from disk.
 (The :file:`input.pdb` file in the :file:`examples` directory contains the villin headpiece in explicit solvent.)
-More precisely, it creates a :py:class:`PDBFile` object, passes the file name :file:`input.pdb` to it as an argument, and assigns the object to a variable called :code:`pdb`\ .
-The :py:class:`PDBFile` object contains the information that was read from the file: the molecular topology and atom positions.
+More precisely, it creates a :class:`PDBFile` object, passes the file name :file:`input.pdb` to it as an argument, and assigns the object to a variable called :code:`pdb`\ .
+The :class:`PDBFile` object contains the information that was read from the file: the molecular topology and atom positions.
 Your file need not be called :file:`input.pdb`.
 Feel free to change this line to specify any file you want, though it must contain all of the atoms needed by the force field.
-(More information on how to add missing atoms and residues using OpenMM tools can be found in section :ref:`model_building`.)
+(More information on how to add missing atoms and residues using OpenMM tools can be found in Section :ref:`model-building`.)
 Make sure you include the single quotes around the file name.
 ::

     forcefield = ForceField('amber99sb.xml', 'tip3p.xml')

 This line specifies the force field to use for the simulation.
 Force fields are defined by XML files.
-OpenMM includes XML files defining lots of standard force fields (see section :ref:`force-fields`).
+OpenMM includes XML files defining lots of standard force fields (see Section :ref:`force-fields`).
-If you find you need to extend the repertoire of force fields available, you can find more information on how to create these XML files in section :ref:`creating-force-fields`.
+If you find you need to extend the repertoire of force fields available, you can find more information on how to create these XML files in Section :ref:`creating-force-fields`.
 In this case we load two of those files: :file:`amber99sb.xml`, which contains the AMBER99SB force field, and :file:`tip3p.xml`, which contains the TIP3P water model.
-The :py:class:`ForceField` object is assigned to a variable called :code:`forcefield`\ .
+The :class:`ForceField` object is assigned to a variable called :code:`forcefield`\ .
 ::

     system = forcefield.createSystem(pdb.topology, nonbondedMethod=PME,